An Interview With Maine's EMS Director on Service Shortages

 Across the country, certain pockets are experiencing hardship.
 Almost a quarter of Pennsylvania’s EMS agencies shut down between 2012 and 2018 due to budget and staffing shortfalls.
 Similar situations have arisen in New York and New Hampshire.

 This pressing situation has been building for some time.
 In the 1970s, the federal government began to expand EMS services.
 In 1973, Congress enacted the EMS Systems Act, which funded the training of EMTs and paramedics and created a new grant program to further the development of regional systems.
-More than $300 million was channeled into EMS feasibility studies, planning, operations, expansion and improvement and research.
+More than $300 million was channeled into EMS feasibility studies, planning, operations, expansion, improvement, and research.

 With federal support, states created about 300 EMS regions, most of them encompassing multiple counties.
 This facilitated “the EMS system’s interaction with the larger healthcare and public health systems” and made states eligible for federal funding for their EMS programs.